 Finally, Denver’s own Nicole Nicols added, “For me, it’s not so much about capturing the colors of the sunset, but the amazing light it can create.
 One of the first things you learn in Photography 101 is to have the sun at your back and avoid shooting into the light.
 I’ve always liked to break the rules a bit.
 The bright white setting sun and it’s rainbow glare (seen in the bottom right of her image) breaks the traditional rules of photography but the dramatic mystical landscape looks amazing for the artistic wedding photographs I like to create.”

 Just to prove that you don’t have to have the classic outdoor nature setting to get an awesome sunset photo, check out this image from Ken Sandberg taken at the Westin in downtown Denver.
 Thanks again to these amazing visual artists for sharing a bit of their knowledge on my blog.
 It’s always a pleasure to work with you all.
 As an added bonus, I’ve included a timetable of sunset times for Northern Colorado below to help you plan the perfect sunset time.
-You can also customize your own timetable for any date or location from the link on my website’s “Resources” page.
 Finally, always let your DJ know if you are planning a sunset shot so they can plan the reception’s activities accordingly.

 January 10th (4:51)…20th (5:02)…31st (5:17)